A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: The toric geometry of the ground state

 Finally, the standard formula~\eqref{e:K*s} associates the Laurent monomials

-Straightforward computation shows that generic Laurent polynomials formed with both~\eqref{e:stdMnm} and~\eqref{e:extMnm} are transversal: following the GLSM analysis in Section~\ref{s:GLSM}, the polynomial $f(x)$ and its gradient $\vd f(x)/\vd x_i$ vanish simultaneously only in the Landau-Ginzburg orbifold phase, where $x_2,x_3,x_4,x_5\to0$.
+Straightforward computation shows that generic Laurent polynomials formed with both~\eqref{e:stdMnm} and~\eqref{e:extMnm} are transversal (as discussed in Appendix~\ref{a:transverse}): following the GLSM analysis in Section~\ref{s:GLSM}, the polynomial $f(x)$ and its gradient $\vd f(x)/\vd x_i$ vanish simultaneously only in the Landau-Ginzburg orbifold phase, where $x_2,x_3,x_4,x_5\to0$.